 Chapter 1: Steroids

-Caution: This Coming of Age Sex Story contains strong sexual content, including mt/ft, mt/Fa, ft/ft, Mult, Teenagers, Sports, Group Sex, Oral Sex, Anal Sex, Slow, School,
+Caution: This Coming of Age Sex Story contains strong sexual content, including mt/ft, mt/Fa, ft/ft, Mult, Teenagers, School, Sports, Rags To Riches, Group Sex, Anal Sex, Oral Sex, Slow,

 Desc: Coming of Age Sex Story: Chapter 1: Steroids - David Dawson is living the high school dream -- brilliant student, captain of the football team, beautiful girlfriends -- when his world is turned inside out when his best friends leave for college and a new football coach wants his son to now lead the team.
 Find out how David overcomes new challenges and makes new acquaintances as he strives to make it through his Sophomore Year.
 This is the third in the continuing award winning series Stupid Boy.
 Nominated for 2016 Clitoride Award.